 Alvita Akiboh was awarded a $5,000 research travel grant from the Buffett Institute.
 She’ll use it to offset the costs of her travel this winter to U.S. overseas territories in the Pacific and the Caribbean.
 She has also been awarded the Stuart L. Bernath Dissertation Research Grant from the Society for Historians of American Foreign Relations; this will help fund her dissertation research in U.S. overseas territories this winter.
 She also had a version of her 580 paper accepted for publication in Diplomatic History.
 Her article’s title is “Pocket-Sized Imperialism: U.S. Designs on Colonial Currency.”

-Keith Clark has won a grant from the Center of Chinese Studies in the Republic of China (Taiwan) to support four months of research there in 2017.
+Keith Clark has won a grant from the Taiwan Resource Center for Chinese Studies in the Republic of China (Taiwan) to support four months of research there in 2017.
 He also had a version of his 570 paper accepted for publication in the Journal of American-East Asian Relations.
-The article’s title is "Imagined Territory: The Republic of China's 1955 Veto of Mongolian Membership in the United Nations."
+The article’s title is “Imagined Territory: The Republic of China's 1955 Veto of Mongolian Membership in the United Nations.”

 Carl Creason is the recipient of the George C. Herring Graduate Student Writing Award from the Kentucky Association of Teachers of History.
 His paper, which he wrote as an M.A. student at University of Louisville, is titled, “'The Whole World Seemed to be Getting Out of Joint’: The Roman Catholic Response to the Election of 1860, the Secession Movement and the Start of the Civil War in the Border South.”
 The article will soon be published in U.S. Catholic Historian in a special issue on “the Reformation in America.”